saplingjs/sapling-website/docs/config.md

 ### port

-**Default value:** `80`, `8000`, `3000`, `3001` or random
+**Default value:** `3000`

 The port that this Sapling instance should run on.
-If undefined, Sapling will attempt to find the first available port of the list of ports above.
-If none are available, it will use a random available port.
+If undefined, Sapling will run on port `3000`.
+This configuration option can always be overridden with a command argument when running Sapling, i.e. `sapling run --port 8000`

 ### production